Skip to content

 Best for: Small teams or startups who need free, self-hosted analytics with a clean interface.

 Pricing: Free (open-source, self-hosted).
-Metabase Cloud from $85/month.
+Metabase Cloud from $100/month with 5 users included (per vendor pricing page, June 2026).

 Limitations vs Skopx: Limited AI capabilities, no document generation, no AI agents, basic NL queries, self-hosted requires DevOps resources.